VYusupova/PostgreSQL_core/beginner.Day00-1.md

 People's visit and people's order are different entities and don't contain any correlation between data.
 For example, a customer can be in a restaurant (just looking at the menu) and at the same time place an order in another restaurant by phone or mobile application.
 Or another case, just be at home and again make a call with order without any visits.

 ## Chapter IV
-## Exercise 00 — First steps into SQL world
+## Exercise 00 — Первые шаги в мире SQL

 | Exercise 00: First steps into SQL world |                                                                                                                          |
 |---------------------------------------|--------------------------------------------------------------------------------------------------------------------------|